SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

 * `"blockPrivateAddresses"`: **(Boolean, Optional, default `false`)**

     * Opt-in SSRF guard.
-When `true`, any `http(s)` URL among the resolved `args` (a bare `http://...`/`https://...` value, or a `--url=<url>`) is rejected if its host is, or resolves to, an address that is not globally routable — loopback/link-local/private/reserved (e.g. `127.0.0.1`, the cloud metadata endpoint `169.254.169.254`, and the `10.x` / `172.16–31.x` / `192.168.x` ranges), plus shared CGNAT space (`100.64.0.0/10`) and the TEST-NET ranges.
+When `true`, any `http(s)` URL among the resolved `args` (a bare `http://...`/`https://...` value, or a `--url=<url>`) is rejected if its host is, or resolves to, an address that is not globally routable: loopback/link-local/private/reserved (e.g. `127.0.0.1`, the cloud metadata endpoint `169.254.169.254`, and the `10.x` / `172.16-31.x` / `192.168.x` ranges), plus shared CGNAT space (`100.64.0.0/10`) and the TEST-NET ranges.
-      While the guard is active the node also pins curl to `--max-redirs 0` (unless you set your own) so a `3xx` cannot bounce the request to an unvalidated host — curl resolves and follows redirects itself, so they cannot be re-checked in-process the way `WebFetch` does.
-Default `false` preserves the historical behavior. **This guard is best-effort on `CurlCommand`** — see the SSRF note below for why, and prefer `WebFetch` for conversation-derived URLs.
+      While the guard is active the node also pins curl to `--max-redirs 0` (unless you set your own) so a `3xx` cannot bounce the request to an unvalidated host; curl resolves and follows redirects itself, so they cannot be re-checked in-process the way `WebFetch` does.
+Default `false` preserves the historical behavior. **This guard is best-effort on `CurlCommand`**; see the SSRF note below for why, and prefer `WebFetch` for conversation-derived URLs.

 * `"allowedHosts"`: **(List of strings, Optional, default none)**